xwshiba/Musicverse/README.md

 ## Getting Started

-The frontend of the project was bootstrapped with [Next.js](https://nextjs.org/).
+The frontend of the project was bootstrapped with [Next.js](https://nextjs.org/) using React and TypeScript.

 The backend is using JavaScript.
 Future plan: TypeScript.